Guide for Authors

 Use of the Digital Object Identifier

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
-The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
-The assigned DOI never changes.
+A DOI as a unique and never-changing digital identifier (an alphanumeric string consisting of two parts: <prefix>/<local name>) that is assigned to a document by the publisher when your article is initially made available electronically.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.
 The correct format for citing a DOI is shown as follows (example taken from a document in the journal Physics Letters B): doi:10.1016/j.physletb.2010.09.059 When you use the DOI to create URL hyperlinks to documents on the web, they are guaranteed never to change.

 Proofs

-One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author (if we do not have an e-mail address then paper proofs will be sent by post).
+One set of page proofs (as PDF files) will be sent by e-mail to the corresponding author or, a link will be provided in the e-mail so that the authors can download the files themselves.
 Elsevier now provides authors with PDF proofs which can be annotated; for this you will need to download Adobe Reader version 7 (or higher) available free from http://get.adobe.com/reader.
 Instructions on how to annotate PDF files will accompany the proofs (also given online).
 The exact system requirements are given at the Adobe site: http://www.adobe.com/products/reader/systemreqs.
 If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
 Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
+If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately - please let us have all your corrections within 48 hours.
-It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+We will do everything possible to get your article published quickly and accurately.
+To ensure a fast publication process of the article, we kindly ask authors to provide us with their proof corrections within 48 hours.
+It is important to ensure that all corrections are sent back to us in one communication.
+Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
 Note that Elsevier may proceed with the publication of your article if no response is received.

-For inquiries relating to the submission of articles (including electronic submission) please visit this journal's homepage.
+For inquiries relating to the submission of articles, please visit this journal's homepage.
 Contact details for questions arising after acceptance of an article, especially those relating to proofs, will be provided by the publisher.
-You can track accepted articles at https://www.elsevier.com/trackarticle.
-You can also check our Author FAQs (https://www.elsevier.com/authorFAQ) and/or contact Customer Support via https://service.elsevier.com.
+You can track the status of accepted articles at https://www.elsevier.com/trackarticle.
+You can also find the answers to frequently asked question at our Author FAQs (https://www.elsevier.com/authorFAQ) and/or contact Customer Support via https://service.elsevier.com.

 Stay Informed